 Central Moravian Church Mission in Tanzania

-After several exploratory visits by Pastor Caldwell and members of the congregation, Central sent two physicians to evaluate the needs of the Sikonge Moravian Hospital.
+After several exploratory visits by Pastor Caldwell and members of the congregation, the Board of World Mission asked Central Moravian Church to send two physicians to evaluate the needs of the Sikonge Moravian Hospital.
 Based on that visit Central began assisting MCWT in the development of a comprehensive AIDS program consisting of three parts: prevention, treatment, and orphan care.

 Using grants provided by USAID, the prevention arm was extended to every Moravian Dispensary in the western province by 2005, and all dispensaries located in the Sikonge district by 2008.
 At the end of that year over 60,000 people had undergone voluntary counseling and testing for HIV, and all HIV positive woman attending the antenatal clinic were offered free Viramune to prevent newborns from acquiring the infection.